 The Refinery Asheville Restaurant

-Inside The Foundry’s New Restaurant—and Why It Deserves Dinner Service
+Inside The Refinery—and Why It Deserves Dinner Service

-The Refinery brings inventive brunch to The Foundry Hotel, with cardamom fritters and a grvy-smothered strata
+The Foundry Hotel’s restaurant serves an inventive brunch, with cardamom fritters and a gravy-smothered strata

 Article and photos by Eric Barton | July 9, 2025